 Units

-Housing law (mandatory)
+Housing law and regulation (mandatory)

 Housing policy (mandatory)